Skip to main content

 Project Safe Childhood

-The Department of Justice is committed to the safety and well-being of every child and has placed a high priority on combating sexual exploitation of minors.
+The Department of Justice is committed to the safety and well-being of every child and has placed a high priority on combating the sexual exploitation of minors.
 Through a network of federal, state, local and tribal law enforcement agencies and advocacy organizations, Project Safe Childhood attempts to protect children by investigating and prosecuting offenders involved in child sexual exploitation.

 The department expanded Project Safe Childhood in May 2011 to encompass all federal crimes involving the sexual exploitation of a minor, including sex trafficking of a minor and crimes against children committed in Indian country.
 Failure to register as a sex offender offenses now also fall within the ambit of Project Safe Childhood.